 Scott has held various roles in the resources industry and more recently as an investment analyst and investor relations manager.
 Scott is currently Managing Director of Blackstone Resources ASX:BSX.

-James has over 8 years of management experience in the meat processing industry and holds an MBA from Melbourne Business School.
-James is currently Managing Director at ClearSky Agriculture Limited.
+James has over 10 years of management experience in both the meat processing and mining services industries in addition to holding an MBA from Melbourne Business School.

 Craig has 40 years’ experiences in the livestock industry and has held several key livestock and export orientated roles throughout Western Australia for both Wesfarmers and Elders.
 Craig is currently the Livestock agent for landmark in Moora.